SD Entertainment

 SD Entertainment, Inc. (more commonly known as Sabella-Dern Entertainment) is a dormant American animation studio specializing in entertainment for children.
-The "SD" in the initials of the company name stand for Sabella Dern, the respective last names of its founders: former MGM Animation employees Paul Sabella and Jonathan Dern.
+The "SD" in the initials of the company name stand for Sabella Dern, the respective last names of its founders: former MGM Animation employees Paul Sabella and Jonathan Dern and was founded in 1999.

 The company is based in Woodland Hills, California.
-It owned two subsidiaries, Kidtoon Films and The Bigger Picture, that deal with the distribution of SD's productions in digital venues across the United States.
-They were eventually acquired by Cinedigm (now Cineverse) in the early 2010s.
+It owned two subsidiaries, Kidtoon Films and The Bigger Picture, that both also founded by Jonathan Dern, deal with the distribution of SD's productions in digital venues across the United States.
+They were eventually acquired by Cinedigm (now Cineverse) in 2007.

-As of 2025, the company, despite still existing, has been dormant since 2011.
+As of 2026, the company, despite still existing, has been dormant since 2011.